mparchment/salsabil-io/src/content/blog/lugha.md

 - *Qatr al-Nada* by Ibn Hisham al-Ansari

 Read it with the author's commentary, *Sharh Qatr al-Nada*, with the footnotes of Muhyi al-Din 'Abd al-Hamid.
 This will be the one's first introduction to grammar in a logical and systematic manner.
 Ibn Hisham's commentary contains complex discussions and introduces differences of opinion between the grammarians.
 Complement it by reading *Sharh Shadharat al-Dhahab* also by Ibn Hisham, after which one can move on to the intermediate level.
+For learning how to traditionally present i'rab, read *Expressing I'rab* by David Jalajel.

 # Intermediate Level